Poictesme/GettingAndCleaningData/CodeBook.md

 *features* - Contents of the "features.txt" data file.
 This data contains the column labels of the different observations in the data set.
 *activity_labels* - Contents of the "activity_labels.txt" data file.
 This data links numeric activity labels with descriptive activity names.

-### 6. Identifies releavnt columns to extract from the data to meet requirement **Step #2**, us only the measurements of mean and standard deviation
+### 6. Identifies relevant columns to extract from the data to meet requirement **Step #2**, use only the measurements of mean and standard deviation

 VARIABLES: